-In January 2016, he got Jude on board and together they took the initiative to campaign for a boat.
+In January 2016, Joby and Jude took the initiative to campaign for a boat.
 They were able to purchase our rescue boat MoChara (Irish for “my friend”) thanks to a generous donation from the art world.
 With the help of many, Refugee Rescue has been operating ever since and has now been helping to make the Aegean a little safer for more than two years.

-The video below shows what Jude and Joby encountered when they were first on Lesvos in November 2015.
-Please note that the video below might show disturbing and distressing imagery, however, this is sadly (still) the reality.
+The video below shows what Jude and Joby encountered when they first were on Lesvos in November 2015.
+Please note that the video below might show disturbing and distressing imagery.

 Michael Cecil, Chairman and voluntary skipper